Wertik/ConditionalText/README.md

 ### Using the placeholders

-After you've defined your settings, let's use them!
+After you've defined your settings, let's use them!\
-First load the new settings in with a quick `/ct reload`.
+But first, load the new settings in with a quick `/ct reload`.

 Then just use the placeholder ``%conditionaltext_<setting>%`` whereever you desire.
 (And where PlaceholderAPI is supported)